Meet the Commission

 2024 Knauss Fellow

 Brianna Grimes is the 2024 John A. Knauss Marine Policy Fellow for the Marine Mammal Commission.
 She earned her B.A. in biology from Syracuse University.
-Currently, Brianna is completing her J.D. and Advanced Certificate in Environmental Law at the Elisabeth Haub School of Law at Pace University (graduating in May 2024).
+Brianna completed her J.D. and Advanced Certificate in Environmental Law at the Elisabeth Haub School of Law at Pace University in May 2024 and is sitting for the July 2024 Uniform Bar Exam.
 Brianna has always had a passion for the marine environment, consistently seeking academic, professional, and extracurricular opportunities in related fields.
 Throughout her academic career, she has interned at Mystic Aquarium, Edison Electric Institute, the U.S. Coast Guard, the U.S. Court of Appeals for the Second Circuit, and Baker Botts LLP.
 Additionally, Brianna was the President of Pace Law’s Environmental Law Society and is currently the Managing Editor for the Pace Environmental Law Review.
 Brianna looks forward to expanding on her science and legal backgrounds and gaining valuable policy experience throughout her Knauss Fellowship in support of the Commission’s work.